 - All possible emergency contact phone numbers– make sure to keep numbers current!

-- All the medicine your child takes (include any home medications also)
+- All the medicine your child takes (include any home medications)

 - The name and phone number of your child’s doctor

-- Make sure a current Insulin Ratio and Sliding Scale Doctor's Orders or Insulin Pump Doctor's Orders is on file with the school nurse for any medications that need to be given at school.
+- Make sure a current Doctor's Order form is on file with the school nurse for any medications that need to be given at school.
 Medication and treatments cannot be given until all orders have been received by the school nurse.

 - Make sure your child follows their plan of care at home.
 It is very important to follow the doctor’s instructions carefully, especially what time of day and how much medicine your child should take.
 Don’t let the prescription run out!
 If you have trouble paying for your prescription, notify your school nurse to see if he or she can find a resource to help you.